 For vertical blinds, the kit works a little differently.
 The kit fastens to the pulley chain and is usually mounted on a window frame or wall.
-It comes with its own remote to control it, unfortunately, it can’t integrate with Alexa yet.
+It has its own remote to control it.
+Unfortunately, it can’t integrate with Alexa yet.

 This is an effortless way to make your vertical blinds smart.
 It avoids having to replace your entire blind itself by offering a way to operate them for you.

 DIY Smart shades

 Smart shade kits work very similarly to the vertical blind kit.
 However, there is an alternative solution.

-Instead of operating the bead chain to open close the window shade, a tube motorized mechanism does a better job.
+Instead of operating the bead chain to open and close the window shade, a tube-motorized mechanism does a better job.
 Although it’s slightly harder to install, the payoff is worth it.
 It is quiet and leaves you with a tidy installation.

-I personally prefer it as it’s not relying on a chain drive to operate roller shades, but motorizing the roller mechanism itself should be an easier task for the product in terms of strain relief of certain components.
+I prefer it as it’s not relying on a chain drive to operate roller shades, but motorizing the roller mechanism itself should be easier for the product in terms of strain relief of certain components.